-Founded in 2020, American-Archives.com is a free, online chronicle devoted to historical preservation.
-The site shares photographs and stories, highlighting interesting and unusual tidbits of interest to both genealogists and historians.
+American-Archives.com is a free, online chronicle devoted to historical preservation.
+The site shares photographs, files, archival collections, and stories, highlighting interesting and unusual tidbits of interest to both genealogists and historians.

 Americana-Archives.com’s curator is Melissa Davenport Berry, a historical and genealogical researcher and writer specializing in New England.
 A blogger for GenealogyBank.com, Melissa has written for newsletters, newspapers, and magazines—including GenealogyMagazine.com.
-A member of the New England and Historic Genealogical Society, the Essex Society of Genealogists and the Daughters of the American Revolution Phoebe Baynard Chapter/Brigadier General James Brickett-Old Newbury/Old Exeter NH, and the Sons and Daughters of Newbury Settlers, she is a research assistant for the Heritage Collectors Society—buyers, sellers, and consignors of fine historical documents and autographs.
+A member of the New England and Historic Genealogical Society, the Essex Society of Genealogists, Daughters of the American Revolution, and the Sons and Daughters of Newbury Settlers.
+She is also a research assistant for the Heritage Collectors Society—buyers, sellers, and consignors of fine historical documents and autographs.
 Melissa's professional background also includes tracing the provenance of a historical artifacts for private collectors.
 See her profile on Linkedin.

 "I have used Melissa's services for my publications and collections and highly recommend her.
 Also, she has a unique and interesting style of writing and blogging that gives her stories a hometown appeal.
 Through careful research, she blends historical information and genealogy in a way that brings her subjects to life."